tstack/lnav/docs/source/commands.rst

    Screenshot of the preview shown for the :code:`:open` command.

 The :lnavcmd:`:filter-out pattern` command is another instance where the preview behavior can help you craft the correct command-line.
-This command takes a PCRE regular expression that specifies the log messages that should be filtered out of the view.
+This command takes a PCRE2 regular expression that specifies the log messages that should be filtered out of the view.
 The preview for this command will highlight the portion of the log messages that match the expression in red.
 Thus, you can be certain that the